-This course is designed to develop the student's ability to communicate effectively.
-Emphasis is placed upon the basic elements of communication in order to strengthen the student's interpersonal and professional speaking skills.
+This course is designed to develop students' ability to communicate effectively.
+Emphasis is placed upon the basic elements of communication in order to strengthen students' interpersonal and professional speaking skills.
 Prerequisite: None.
+Lecture Hrs: 040.
+Lab Hrs: 000.
+Other Hrs: 000.

-SYG 2000 Principles of Sociology
+SYG 2000 Principles of Sociology 4 credits

 A study of cultural heritage, of the cultural influence of human nature and personality, and of social interaction.
-Lec.
-Hrs.
-040 Lab Hrs.
-000 Other Hrs.
-000
+Lecture $Hrs.\ 040\ Lab\ Hrs.\ 000\ Other\ Hrs.\ 000$

-TAX 2000 Tax Accounting (50 hours)
+TAX 2000 Tax Accounting 4 credits

 This is a survey course covering the laws, procedures, returns, and subsidiary schedules involved in the preparation of Federal personal tax returns.
 Prerequisite: None.
+Lecture Hrs: 30.
+Lab Hrs: 20.
+Other Hrs: 0.

-TR 100 Transcription (40 hours)
+TR 100 Transcription (40 hours) 2 credits